Thomas Burr Osborne (chemist)

-Thomas Burr Osborne (August 5, 1859 – January 29, 1929) was a biochemist who, with Lafayette Mendel, independently discovered Vitamin A, though Elmer McCollum and Marguerite Davis were ultimately given credit, as they had submitted their paper first by three weeks.
+Thomas Burr Osborne (August 5, 1859 – January 29, 1929) was an American biochemist who, with Lafayette Mendel, independently discovered Vitamin A, though Elmer McCollum and Marguerite Davis were ultimately given credit, as they had submitted their paper first by three weeks.
 He is known for his work isolating and characterizing seed proteins, and for determining protein nutritional requirements.
 His career was spent at the Connecticut Agricultural Experiment Station.

 Biography

 Thomas Burr Osborne was born in New Haven, Connecticut on August 5, 1859.
 He was the son of lawyer Arthur Dimon Osborne and the grandson of US Representative Thomas Burr Osborne.
 He earned an undergraduate degree from Yale College in 1881, and a PhD in chemistry there in 1885.

 He married Elizabeth Annah Johnson on June 23, 1886, and they had one son.

 Osborne died at his home in New Haven on January 29, 1929.

 Career

 His life exhibited "a single purpose, the understanding of the relationships of proteins to each other and the animal world.
 He began his researches upon vegetable proteins in 1888,..."
 He published his findings in The Vegetable Proteins in 1909.